Blue Badge provisions for Plymouth

 - Pay and display bays - for an unlimited time and free of charge

 In our car parks charges apply to Blue Badge holders.
 A vehicle displaying a valid Blue Badge can park for an extra hour after expiry of purchased time (this applies pay and display car parks only).
 Any driver using a disabled bay must display a Blue Badge at all times.

-For frequent visitors to plymouth there is an Accessibility Permit available which allows a Blue Badge holder to park for free in all Council car parks except Mayflower East, Regent Street, Theatre Royal and Western Approach.
+If you're a regular car park user there is an Accessibility Permit that allows a Blue Badge holder to park for free in all Council car parks except Mayflower East, Regent Street, Theatre Royal and Western Approach.